xRmg/pi-cluster/docs/01_building_your_pi_cluster.md

 # Building your Raspberry Pi Cluster

-In this two parter i'm going to explore and document the setup of my raspberry pi cluster.
+I'm going to explore and document the setup of my raspberry pi cluster.
 This guide is not a beginner RPi guide and does expect some linux knowledge.

 The topics in this howto will be how to provision and manage your cluster with Ansible and to set up docker swarm.